lawinslow/blog/about.md

 ---
 title: About
 permalink: /about/
+layout: default
 ---

 {: .large}
-This is an about apge
+This is an about page.